sachserf/framework/README.md

 ## Installation
 devtools::install_github("sachserf/framework")

+## Installation notes
+For some linux-distributions you need to specify 'options(unzip='internal')' before installing the package.

-## optional software for complete functionality
+## optional software for complete range of functions
 - git
 - pandoc
 - knitr